Home / Blog / Your Complete Guide To Fast People Search Removal

 When you’re done, click the authorization and captcha check boxes, then hit the Submit button.

 You’ll have to enter your information again on the official opt-out form.
+Some of this information will be pre-filled for you based on your initial form submission.
 Enter the required information, which includes:

 • First and last name